How to Get the Adcom Excited About Your MBA Career Goals Essay Plus an Example

 A great place to start when brainstorming your long-term career goals is with your past.
 Think about situations – whether early in life, in college, or throughout your career – where you’ve felt truly fulfilled or energized.
 What was it about these situations that made you feel this way?
 Is there a common thread between them?

-As an example, perhaps in college you built a new campus organization from the ground up and loved the sense of ownership you had during the experience.
+Consider your past experiences.
+Perhaps you founded a campus organization and found fulfillment in the total ownership of that project.
 Fast forward to your current job, perhaps the most exciting project you’ve been involved with was helping your company enter a new market or launch a new product.
 The connection I see between these two things is an entrepreneurial spirit, which is something that could absolutely factor into your ultimate career goal.

-Beyond a linkage to your underlying passions or motivations, your long-term goal should have a more tactical connection to your past.
-It’s hard to make the case that you want to pursue a certain path if you haven’t had even a touch of exposure to it in the past.
+Your long-term goals must link to your professional history.
+Admissions committees seek more than just passion; they look for tactical exposure.
+You cannot easily justify a new career path without demonstrated prior experience.
 For instance, if your pre-MBA career is in investment banking, it would be hard to justify a long-term goal as the founder of a nonprofit (unless another part of your background is heavily social impact focused).

 Said simply, there has to be a solid ‘why’ driving your long-term goal that the adcom will understand within the confines of your application and specifically within your MBA career goals essay.